bayesways/bayes-sem/README.md

 Remove:

-    $ conda remove -n smc --all
+    $ conda remove -n bayes-sem --all

 Convert `a.ipynb` to `a.py`: